-- 1. A meeting between the student and Campus Coordinator for Nursing Program/s will be arranged by the Campus Coordinator for Nursing Program/s. - 2.
+- 1. A meeting between the student and campus director will be arranged by the campus director. - 2.
 Meeting will include discussion of policy. - 3.
 Documentation of the meeting will be placed in the student's file.

 If the student clearance returns as "Misdemeanor":